usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 ### 6.3.
 Expiration

-CSP's SHOULD issue authenticators that expire.
-When an authenticator expires, it SHALL NOT be usable for authentication.
-When an authentication is attempted, the CSP SHOULD give an indication to the subscriber that the authentication failure is due to expiration rather than some other cause.
+CSP's MAY issue authenticators that expire.
+If and when an authenticator expires, it SHALL NOT be usable for authentication.
+When an authentication is attempted using an expired authenticator, the CSP SHOULD give an indication to the subscriber that the authentication failure is due to expiration rather than some other cause.

-The CSP SHALL require subscribers to surrender any physical authenticator containing trustable attributes as soon as practical after expiration or after receipt of a renewed authenticator.
+The CSP SHALL require subscribers to surrender any physical authenticator containing trustable attributes as soon as practical after expiration, revocation, or receipt of a renewed authenticator.

 ### 6.4.
 Revocation